-Delta loses $408 million; 8,000 employees hit with infection
+After wave of cancellations, Delta sees recovery in 2022

 Revenue was $9.47 billion, down 17% from $11.44 billion in the fourth quarter of 2019, but well above the $9.02 billion predicted by industry analysts.

-Shares of Delta Air Lines Inc. rose about 2% before the opening bell Thursday and most major airlines were trending higher.
+Shares of Delta Air Lines Inc. rose about 2% before the opening bell Thursday and all other major U.S. airlines followed it higher.

 David Koenig can be reached at www.twitter.com/airlinewriter